-Asking to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get).
+□ Asking to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get, prior authorization, or the requirement to try another drug first).
 Ask for an exception.
 Section 6.2

-- Asking to pay a lower cost-sharing amount for a covered drug on a higher cost-sharing tier Ask for an exception.
-Section 6.2 - Asking to get pre-approval for a drug.
+Asking to pay a lower cost-sharing amount for a covered drug on a higher cost-sharing tier Ask for an exception.
+Section 6.2

+Asking to get pre-approval for a drug.
 Ask for a coverage decision.
 Section 6.4

-Pay for a prescription drug you already bought.
+□ Pay for a prescription drug you already bought.
 Ask us to pay you back.
 Section 6.4